-On this page we will share the newest and leading articles with Retail.
+On this page we will share the newest and leading articles within FMCG and Retail.
 We at People Integrated always stay alert and want to make sure to be as updated as possible - and we of course want the same for you.

 Retail and the New Normal

 Many consumers are expecting brands to have “green” products in their lines and are willing to pay extra for that.
 Furthermore, businesses go out of their way introducing sustainable initiatives such as manufacturing products made of waste or recycled materials.
 The research though shows that consumers are not as quick at walking the talk when it comes to circular economy products (recycled-content products or made from waste from other industries).
 Researchers found out that in some cases when it comes to an actual purchase, perceived risks and emotions begin to win over the environmental benefits.
 Experts suggest though that longer warranties, certificates, subscription or rental service may improve consumer acceptance.
 Read more at Popular Science, Online 2022.